skienzmatishun/rippreport/content/p/public-access/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt county commissioners conspired with wealthy shoreline donors to block ordinary citizens from accessing public water access points.
+Private text messages and secret land deals expose how officials prioritized campaign cash over the rights of taxpayers.
+The Ripp Report reveals how far politicians went to keep voters away from the waterfront.
 ---
 Once again the voters can see the true colors, and arrogance, of Commissioner’s Dorsey and Elliott.